awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 ## Configure Monitoring for Auto Scaling Instances<a name="enable-as-instance-metrics"></a>

+You configure monitoring for EC2 instances using a launch configuration or template\.
+Monitoring is enabled whenever an instance is launched, either basic monitoring \(5\-minute granularity\) or detailed monitoring \(1\-minute granularity\)\.
+For detailed monitoring, additional charges apply\.
+For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

+**Note**
-By default, basic monitoring is enabled when you create a launch configuration using the AWS Management Console and detailed monitoring is enabled when you create a launch configuration using the AWS CLI or an API\.
+By default, basic monitoring is enabled when you create a launch template or when you use the AWS Management Console to create a launch configuration\.
+Detailed monitoring is enabled by default when you create a launch configuration using the AWS CLI or an SDK\.

-If you have an Auto Scaling group and need to change which type of monitoring is enabled for your Auto Scaling instances, you must create a new launch configuration and update the Auto Scaling group to use this launch configuration\.
-After that, the instances that the Auto Scaling group launches will use the updated monitoring type\.
-Note that existing instances in the Auto Scaling group continue to use the previous monitoring type\.
-You can terminate these instances so that Auto Scaling replaces them, or update each instance individually using the [monitor\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/monitor-instances.html) and [unmonitor\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/unmonitor-instances.html)\.
+To change the type of monitoring enabled on new EC2 instances, update the launch template or update the Auto Scaling group to use a new launch configuration\.
+Existing instances continue to use the previously enabled monitoring type\.
+To update all instances, terminate them so that they are replaced by your Auto Scaling group or update instances individually using [https://docs.aws.amazon.com/cli/latest/reference/ec2/monitor-instances.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/monitor-instances.html) and [https://docs.aws.amazon.com/cli/latest/reference/ec2/unmonitor-instances.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/unmonitor-instances.html)\.

-If you have CloudWatch alarms associated with your Auto Scaling group, use the [put\-metric\-alarm](http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to update each alarm so that its period matches the monitoring type \(300 seconds for basic monitoring and 60 seconds for detailed monitoring\)\.
-If you change from detailed monitoring to basic monitoring but do not update your alarms to match the five\-minute period, they continue to check for statistics every minute and might find no data available for as many as four out of every five periods\.
+If you have CloudWatch alarms associated with your Auto Scaling group, use the [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to update each alarm\.
+Make each period match the monitoring type \(300 seconds for basic monitoring and 60 seconds for detailed monitoring\)\.
+If you change from detailed monitoring to basic monitoring but do not update your alarms to match the five\-minute period, they continue to check for statistics every minute\.
+They might find no data available for as many as four out of every five periods\.

 **To configure CloudWatch monitoring using the console**
 When you create the launch configuration using the AWS Management Console, on the **Configure Details** page, select **Enable CloudWatch detailed monitoring**\.
 Otherwise, basic monitoring is enabled\.
 For more information, see [Creating a Launch Configuration](create-launch-config.md)\.

+To enable detailed monitoring for a launch template using the AWS Management Console, in the **Advanced Details** section, for **Monitoring**, choose **Enable**\.
+Otherwise, basic monitoring is enabled\.
+For more information, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.

 **To configure CloudWatch monitoring using the AWS CLI**
-Use the [create\-launch\-configuration](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command with the `--instance-monitoring` option\.
+For launch configurations, use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command with the `--instance-monitoring` option\.
 Set this option to `true` to enable detailed monitoring or `false` to enable basic monitoring\.

 ```
 --instance-monitoring Enabled=true
 ```

+For launch templates, use the [https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html) command and pass a JSON file that contains the parameters and values for creating the launch template\.
+Set the monitoring parameter to `"Monitoring": {"Enabled": true}` to enable detailed monitoring or `"Monitoring": {"Enabled": false}` to enable basic monitoring\.

 ## View CloudWatch Metrics<a name="as-view-group-metrics"></a>